 I biked over often after that, approaching from either the Depot or the beach, my heart lifting a bit whenever the school came into view.
 I had carved out a small efficiency in the gallery building on Main, but in a few years I planned to buy a real home in Bay St. Louis.
 Something historic.
 A place that I could lavish with love for the rest of my life.

 But the school didn’t seem logical.
 Even if I could scrape together the money to buy the building, I’d done enough renovation projects in New Orleans to know the scope of this one would be gargantuan.
 I’d be going it alone since I was single.
 And a working artist.
 It’s a career path that demands nerves of steel.
 Graph an artist’s income and it usually resembles the path of a bungee jump.
 Off a very high bridge.

 The years passed.
 Offers I made on other houses in the Bay didn’t go through for one reason or the other.
 But in 2002, when I heard that Rebos House might be coming up for sale, instead of approaching the owners and making an offer myself, I tried to persuade a friend of mine to buy it.
 By that time I’d turned 45 and some common sense was finally starting to take root.

-But when my friend passed on Rebos, a wild idea took hold in my mind.
-It grew rampantly overnight like a jack-in-the-beanstalk seedling, feeding off my longtime dream like Miracle Gro.
+When my friend passed on Rebos, a wild idea took hold in my mind.
+It grew rampantly overnight like a jack-in-the-beanstalk seedling, feeding off my longtime dream like Miracle-Gro.
 Overnight, the thick leaves of possibility smothered the straight new shoots of sensibility I’d been nurturing.